-The Chair of Pharmaceutical Biology
+The Department of Pharmaceutical Biology

 The Chair of Pharmaceutical Biology is responsible for teaching and research in the fields of medicinal plants, phytochemistry, pharmaceutical biotechnology, phytotherapy, biochemistry and molecular biology.
 We research biological activity of medicinal plants and fungi and we are constantly developing analytical methods for the control of quality of products from medicinal plants.
 Current topics include: St. John’s wort, comfrey, buckwheat, pumpkin, epilobium and endophytic fungi.